Adam-Behun/data-engineering-program/README.md

 ## Technology Stack

-A myriad of technologies were employed in this project:

 - **Linux**: The operating system of choice for managing data-intensive applications.
 - **PostgreSQL**: A robust system for database management.
 - **Docker**: Used for application containerization, ensuring consistency across environments.